 - Define specific escalation procedures for decisions that need executive approval and resolution versus those that can be made by functional or project leaders

-- Empower the centralized integration office to push participants to conduct sufficient planning pre-close so that the combined company can execute those activities as quickly as possible after close
+- Empower the centralized integration office to conduct pre-close planning so that the combined company can execute those activities as quickly as possible after close

-- Begin development of the future state operating model, organization structure and business processes during integration planning phase to prevent undesired legacy reporting structures to persist too long after the close of the deal
+- Begin development of the future state operating model, organization structure, and business processes during the planning phase to prevent undesired legacy reporting structures from persisting post-close

 - Seek out the “rising star” candidates within the middle management layer of the target company that can provide a substantive understanding of the target’s operations and could be the “flag-bearers” of the future state operating model of the combined company

 Do: Accelerate definition of the future operating model of the combined company